MileHacker Logo

 Putian Fujian, China Travel Guide

-Putian’s strong connection to the ocean and its agricultural heritage shape its food.
-The emphasis on fresh, local ingredients shapes every dish.
+Putian’s strong connection to the sea and its agricultural heritage shape its food.
+The highlighting fresh, local ingredients shapes every dish.
 This section navigates menus, proper dining conduct, and culinary experiences beyond just eating.

 Culinary Overview